Skip to main content

 🔥 WeChat Discussion Group

-Encountering issues or want to share experiences?
+Encountered any issues or want to exchange experiences?
 Join our technical community!

-Scan the QR code to join the WeChat technical exchange group
+Scan the QR code to join the WeChat technical discussion group

 Why Choose CLI?

-The CLI turns AI programming capabilities into programmable infrastructure that can be invoked by scripts, automated processes, and CI/CD systems.
-It eliminates the need to switch between multiple GUI tools and can be integrated into existing development workflows.
+CLI turns AI programming capabilities into programmable infrastructure that can be invoked by scripts, automated processes, and CI/CD systems, eliminating the need to switch between multiple GUI tools and enabling integration into existing development workflows.

-Supports cloud-native development, containerized deployment, and continuous integration/continuous deployment (CI/CD), driving the evolution of AI from "code generation" to "full-process collaboration".
+Supporting cloud-native development, containerized deployment, and continuous integration/continuous deployment (CI/CD), propelling AI evolution from "code generation" to "full-process collaboration"

 Configuration Instructions

-Currently, CloudBase AI CLI supports the configuration of the following AI tools:
+Currently, CloudBase AI CLI supports configuration for the following AI tools:

 • Claude Code